21 Secrets Hotels Won’t Tell You

 Don’t try to bargain with the reservations number we give you

 The 1-800 reservations number will probably send you to a central office with set rates.
 If you call the hotel directly instead, you can negotiate.
-Here’s why you should never trust the safe in your hotel for storing valuables.

 We don’t get everything from online booking sites